LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 We have started to refer to whole programs that we have written.
 You will want to have your own copies to test and modify for related work.

-All of our examples are set up in a MonoDevelop solution in our .
+All of our examples are set up in a Xamarin Studio solution in our .
 `zip file that you can download <http://introcs.cs.luc.edu/book/latest/download/default/source.zip>`_.

 Unzip source.zip in a place you control.
-The ``examples`` subdirectory is a MonoDevelop solution.
+The ``examples`` subdirectory is a Xamarin Studio solution.

 There are various way to access our files.

 #.
 One way is to look at individual files from your download
    under our examples directory.
 #.
-If you open the examples solution in MonoDevelop,
+If you open the examples solution in Xamarin Studio,
    you can select files from the Solutions pad.
 #.
 In the notes we refer to individual code file names that are hyperlinked.
    They link to the *latest version* in our online source repository.